jampp/db-utils/docs/running_migration.rst

   a.
 Connect to the corresponding database using a command line tool

-     - Hive: beeline
+     - Hive: ``beeline``
-     G- PrestoSQL/PrestoDB: presto-cli
+     - PrestoSQL/PrestoDB: ``presto-cli``
-     - PostgreSQL: psql
+     - PostgreSQL: ``psql``

      and run one of the files.
-In any case, those command are required to run the migrations.
+In any case, those commands are required to run the migrations.
 For more information on how to setup them, check the :ref:`Installation instructions <installation>`.

   b.
-If the file run sucessfully update the status database.
+If the file run sucessfully, update the status database.
 When using Hive
-     and PrestoSQL/PrestoDB you need to have another PostgreSQL database that it is used to store ``migratron`` internal state.
-When using PostgreSQL you might use the same database, or another database.
+     and PrestoSQL/PrestoDB you need to have another PostgreSQL database that is used to store ``migratron`` internal state.
+When using PostgreSQL you might use the same database, or another one.

-     If will also, store the hash of the file, to check if there is some change on the file.
-It is ok to change the migration file when doing development, but never change the migration file once that it has been executed in production.
+     It will also store the hash of the file, to check if there is some change on the file.
+It is ok to change the migration file when doing development, but never change the migration file once it has been executed in production.

   c.
 If it failed, then it will store the information that the migration failed.